 As per the previous point, there are some pieces of information that are just better conveyed through video.
 Whether it’s the greater complexity possible through it or the longer time that a video can play for, the use of videos is one of those top trends in web design that are going to continue for some time.
 However, even in the use of video, there are aspects like relevance, simplicity, and optimized duration that designers will have to give more importance to in order to derive complete value.

 The value of voice commerce is expected to jump to $40B by 2022 from just $2B in 2018.

 Consumers are becoming increasingly used to voice-based tech, especially smart speakers and voice search on smartphones.
+According to voice search statistics, 55% of households are expected to own smart speaker devices by 2022.
 In the age of Siri and Alexa, the incorporation of voice user interface (VUI) to enhance UX is among the newest web design trends.
 The adoption of voice commands within web interfaces will make it easier for websites to be accessed by voice search and smart speakers, dramatically changing user experience on the internet.